vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 endif
 ```

-Just this alone makes for a rather robust solution for simple languages.
+Just this alone makes for a rather robust solution for a simple languages.

 ## Reusing intermediate calculations

 All warmed up yet?
 Great!
 Next I thought it would be fun to see how one could go about implementing indenting of MATLAB brackets.
-These are interesting for one reason: They require context beyond the current line and the one above.
+These are interesting for one reason: they require context beyond the current line and the one above.
 Take, for example, this cell array literal:

 ```matlab
 myCell = {'text'